-3.2.1 Median Building Configuration, Median Cooling System Performance
+3.2.2 Median Building Configuration, Median Cooling System Performance

-Results of the detailed computer simulations for single-family building prototypes used in conjunction with median system operation are shown in Figure 3.2.1.
+Results of the detailed computer simulations for single-family building prototypes used in conjunction with median system operation are shown in Figure 3.2.2.
 The figure compares the rated SEER with that calculated via DOE-2 simulations.
 The DOE-2 simulated SEER is equal to the net cooling provided by the system divided by the total cooling system energy consumption.
-Net cooling is the reported gross cooling load less fan heat.
+Net cooling is the reported gross cooling load, less fan heat.
 The total cooling energy is that consumed by the condenser unit, the indoor fan, and (if required by the cooling system) crankcase heat.
 Crankcase heat for heat pumps is not typically included, as the heaters are required for proper operation of the system as a heating system.
 It is included for air conditioners and/or heat pumps if it is included as part of the standard, or rated, cooling system configuration.
 Results are presented for the five climate zones (CZ03, CZ06, CZ07, CZ12, and CZ15) examined in this phase of the study.
-Simulations of the single speed systems include both an air conditioner and a heat pump in each SEER range (10, 12, and 14).
-The 15-SEER systems are two-speed heat pumps and air conditioners from two manufacturer's (Carrier and Lennox).
+Simulations of the single speed systems include both air conditioners and heat pumps in each SEER range (10, 12, 13, 14, and 15 single-speed units and SEER 16, 17 and 18 two-speed).

 Simulation results indicate that a system's performance is highly dependent on climate conditions.
-A cooling system used in the same house, but located in different climate zones, should be expected to have seasonal efficiencies between 7 to 10% higher and 18 to 23% lower than rated values.
+A cooling system used in the same house, but located in different climate zones, should be expected to have seasonal efficiencies as much as 15% higher and 27% lower than rated values.
 Cooler climates (CZ03, CZ06, and CZ07) produce conditions that lead to higher SEER values.
 Hot climates (CZ15) produce significantly lower SEER values.
 Humidity conditions also affect SEER as they lead to coil entering conditions that differ from those assumed in the SEER ratings process.
-Their relative effect is also strongly dependent on local weather conditions.
 California is a relatively dry state (low ambient dew point temperatures).
 This will lead to seasonal performance that is lower than reflected in the rated SEER.
-Thus, the climate dependency of SEER shown in Figure 3.2.1 is a combination of outdoor temperature and coil entering conditions that differ from those assumed in the DOE ratings process.
+Thus, the climate dependency of SEER shown in Figure 3.2.2 is a combination of outdoor temperature and coil entering conditions that differ from those assumed in the DOE ratings process.